TITLE Patrol Sergeant

 Training: Successful completion of a 240-hour Public Safety Officer training academy prior to assignment or five years of experience as a Public Safety Officer at Missouri State University is required.

-Other: A valid Missouri driver’s license is required.
+Other: The scope of the position may require night time, holiday, and/or weekend work; A valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Supervises the shift by making assignments, ensuring that one member of the shift has an AED with them on patrol, completing the weekly work schedule, maintaining attendance records, authorizing leave, performing annual performance evaluations for assigned employees, developing performance improvement plans as needed, documenting corrective actions, and giving commendations when commendable service is observed or reported.

 2. Coordinates training and communication for the shift by communicating information from other supervisors, briefing shift personnel on information from the previous shift that is relevant to the current shift, reviewing reports, incident reports, and daily activity logs generated by officers assigned to the shift, monitoring time sheets to assure accuracy, assuring changes in policy and procedure are communicated, understood, and followed on the shift, checking with the Springfield Police about criminal activity on campus, providing or coordinating field training to newly assigned Public Safety Officers, assuring that shift personnel maintain currency in required certifications and attend scheduled training, visually inspecting officer’s uniforms to maintain standards, and monitoring and responding to email, mail box, and voice mail messages.